dy1owens/Medical-Insurance-Cost-Project/README.md

 # Medical-Insurance-Cost-Project
-This CodeAcademy project was an exercise using real world data to practice using python language fundamentals
+This project was an exercise in using real world data to practice python language fundamentals